Minimum Working Conditions

 Maximum Working Week

 The normal working hours for employees and workers are limited to 8 per day or 48 per week.
 Night shift and unhealthy work provide reduced working hours.

 Overtime is paid at a rate of 50% of the normal pay, unless it is worked on Saturdays after 1 P.M., Sundays and holidays, in which case it is paid at a rate of 100% of the normal pay.
-Applicable Collective Bargain Agreements may provide higher payments.
+Applicable collective bargaining agreements may provide higher payments.
 Overtime must not exceed 3 hours per day, 30 hours a month and 200 hours a year.
-All employees are entitled to overtime payment, except corporate directors or corporate managers registered as such before the Office of Corporations (Register of Commerce).
-Part time employees cannot perform overtime work.
+All employees are entitled to overtime pay, except corporate directors or corporate managers, registered as such before the Office of Corporations (Register of Commerce).
+Part-time employees cannot perform overtime work.

 Employer’s Obligation to Provide a Healthy and Safe Workplace

 Employers are obliged to grant mandatory life insurance and working accident insurance to employees.
-Employers are also obliged to provide a healthy and safe workplace (both physical and psychological), in compliance with the labor authorities’ instructions, as well as the working insurance instructions.
-Employers, in certain industries, must provide employees clothing working tools and protection equipment, as well as have preventive actions to prevent accidents, and regular medical examinations.
+Employers are also obliged to provide a healthy and safe workplace (both physical and psychological), in compliance with the labour authorities’ instructions, as well as the working insurance instructions.
+Employers in certain industries, must provide employees with work clothes, working tools and protection equipment, and must have preventative measures in place to prevent accidents and perform regular medical examinations.

-Employees may file a petition before the union and/or the labor authorities complaining about the breach of health and safety obligations by employer.
-The labor authorities may inspect the workplace at any time and order the employer to remedy any breach and impose fines.
+Employees may file a petition before the union and/or the labour authorities complaining about the breach of health and safety obligations by employer.
+The labour authorities may inspect the workplace at any time and order the employer to remedy any breach and impose fines.